• Skip to primary navigation

 • 4 slices Bread Granary

-• 1 tablespoon Butter Unsalted
+• 1 tbsp Butter Unsalted

-• 1 teaspoon Chives Fresh
+• 1 tsp Chives Fresh

 • Salt and Pepper To season